-Below are some examples of the most commonly analyzed earthquakes in Southern California.
+Below are some examples of the most commonly analyzed earthquakes and ground motion in Southern California.
 The waveforms that you see below have been isolated to demonstrate graphically what a single seismic station in our network would feel when the named type of event passes through it.
 When you click on the waveforms, a larger window will display multiple stations’ data, some with the P and S-waves identified.

 The energy shown here is from a typical earthquake located within the SCSN boundaries.